-If you have lost a loved one in a transport accident we’re so sorry for your loss and are here to help.
-We offer financial support with funeral costs and counselling services and will give you as much information and advice as we can.
+If you have lost a loved one in a transport accident we’re so sorry for your loss.
+We are here to help.
+We offer financial support with funeral costs and counselling services.
+We'll give you as much information and advice as we can.

 Accessing TAC support